 This is my free PDF called 50 woodworking tips, which highlights many things that I learned over time about woodworking.
 It is filled with simple lessons that are not so simple when you have to learn them the hard way.
 The guide also shows some of the tricks that woodworkers pick up after a while in the shop.

-These range from easy ways to find the centers of pieces, to why brad nails are not clamps, and how to solve problems before they become glue covered problems.
+These tips range from easy ways to find the centers of pieces, to why brad nails are not clamps, and how to solve problems before they become glue covered problems.
 There are also tips on finishing, buying wood, and the importance of using sharp tools.

 Look around online (and in my Woodworking category) for as many articles like this that you can find, and read them all.
 It will help you tremendously in your quest for knowledge.

 After downloading the guide, open it with Acrobat Reader (which is available free online if you don’t have it) and adjust the settings.
 The document is meant to be viewed in a two page spread format, like a standard book.

 I have another free PDF guide called the 10 Step Guide to Wood Finishing.
 This outlines how to use hand applied finishes, and makes an expert finisher out of anyone.
 For the record, my favorite finish is Tru-Oil, which I explain how to apply in my article, Finishing With Tru-Oil.

 While I publish the overwhelming majority of my woodworking content for free, I also have several books available as well.